dsyer/inner-loop-boot-k8s/README.md

 ## Spring Boot Devtools

 [Devtools](https://docs.spring.io/spring-boot/docs/current/reference/html/using-spring-boot.html#using-boot-devtools) is a Spring Boot feature that watches for changes in source code and restarts the app.
 It's pretty fast because the JVM is not re-started and most of the classes (all the non-local ones) stay loaded.
+It's really designed to work when you run the app locally, on bare metal, but it's not impossible to make it work in a container, and that is what we will need if we are going to use it in Kubernetes.

 To enable devtools we need an extra dependency, and to make it work in a container we need to make sure that dependency is included in the image.
 One way to do that is via a Maven profile: